emdarcher/bit_banged_banner/README.md

 For the Code, I used the Open Source [Small Device C Compiler (sdcc)](http://sdcc.sourceforge.net/) for compilation.
 I used a Mac this time, but it should work on Linux as well.
 Don't know much for Windows, but it's probably similar.
 On Mac this can be installed using [HomeBrew](https://brew.sh/) with `brew install sdcc`.
 On Linux, you can use your package manager, or just install from source.

 ### Compilation:
-to compile the code simply use `sdcc` like so:
+To compile the code simply use `sdcc` like so:
 ```
 sdcc main.c
 ```

 After compilation you need to convert the Intel Hex `*.ihx` output to a regular hex file `*.hex`.
 You can do this using the `packihx` tool that comes with SDCC.

 To convert the `main.ihx` file and write the output to the new file `main.hex`:
 ```
 packihx main.ihx > main.hex